abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 title: Does type matters 🤔
 sidebar_label: "Module 3: Data Types"
 description: Data types description
-keywords:
-    - DataType
-    - Primitive
-    - Non-Primitive
 ---

 import {CustomText} from '../../../src/components/customText/customText.jsx'

 :::note Questions 🤔
-  1. Does JS have have any type or is it strongly typed?
+  1. Does JS have any type or is it strongly typed?
-  2. What are the primitive and non-primitive datatypes?
+  2. What are the primitive and non-primitive data types?
-  3. What is difference between global.isFinite and Number.isFinite?
+  3. What is the difference between global.isFinite and Number.isFinite?
   4. What is difference between global.parseInt/parseFloat and Number.parseInt/parseFloat?
   5. `null` vs `undefined`
-  6. What is array and its methods?
+  6. What is an array and its methods?
-  7. What is string and its methods?
+  7. What is a string and its methods?
   8. Template Literals in JS or String Interpolation?
   9. What is the difference between map and foreach
   10. What are the different ways to iterate over an array?